dmi3kno/ilbm-article/ilbm_article.md

 ## Govindarajulu distribution  {-}

-Govindarajulu distribution defined by the quantile function has the following QF and QDF:
+The Govindarajulu distribution defined by the quantile function has the following QF and QDF:

 $$
 \begin{gathered}\;